SeyedRumaiz/one-net-supermarket/README.md

 # OneNet Supermarket

 A JavaFX desktop application for managing supermarket inventory and dealer information.
-This project demonstrates a small JavaFX MVC-style app with file-based persistence, Java object modelling, validation logic, and navigation across multiple screens.
+This project demonstrates a small JavaFX app with file-based persistence, Java object modelling, validation logic, and navigation across multiple screens.

 ## Key Features